-Exhibit coming to Easton in April Explores the Aesthetics of Nature in our Changing World
+Exhibit at NNC Explores the Aesthetics of Nature in our Changing World

 The Nurture Nature Center (NNC) in Easton will be hosting a new exhibit coming in April that features the artwork of seven Philadelphia area artists who work to engage audiences about the impacts of climate change.
 “Risky Beauty: Aesthetics and Climate Change” is curated by Dr. Cynthia Haveson Veloric, an art historian, writer, lecturer, and environmentalist, also from the Philadelphia area.
 Artists showcased in the exhibit are: Diane Burko, Maureen Drdak, Stacy Levy, Deirdre Murphy, Amie Potsic, Hiro Sakaguchi, and Chantal Westby.